Layr-Labs/eigenlayer-contracts/docs/docgen/strategies/StrategyBase.md

 Note that the assumption is made that `amount` of `token` has already been transferred directly to this contract (as performed in the StrategyManager's deposit functions).
-In particular, setting the `underlyingToken` of this contract to be a fee-on-transfer token will break the assumption that the amount this contract *received* of the token is equal to the amount that was input when the transfer was performed (i.e. the amount transferred 'out' of the depositor's balance)._
+In particular, setting the `underlyingToken` of this contract to be a fee-on-transfer token will break the assumption that the amount this contract *received* of the token is equal to the amount that was input when the transfer was performed (i.e. the amount transferred 'out' of the depositor's balance).

+WARNING: In order to mitigate against inflation/donation attacks in the context of ERC_4626, this contract requires the
+         minimum amount of shares be either 0 or 1e9.
+A consequence of this is that in the worst case a user will not be able to withdraw for 1e9-1 or less shares._

 #### Parameters